No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 ```
 Lan_σ (D(Aₙ₋₁ | Z))(d) := colim_{(c, f: σ(c) → d)} D(Aₙ₋₁ | Z)(c)
 ```
-yields a canonical mapping from the semantic flow space under Z to the corresponding semantic flow space under Z', respecting the structural continuity required by QNT.
+yields a canonical shifting from the conceptual flow space under Z to the corresponding conceptual flow space under Z', respecting the structural continuity required by QNT.

 Thus:
 ```